danielkjones/CryptoTracker/README.md

 Feature
 - Fix timestamps in the CSVs
-- Potentially unpack the Pricing data further.
-It's not usable for an analyst
 - Need to have that function that reads the output, prints the output
 - Basic logging
 - Error handling if any of the datasets do not exist